indiana-university/conduit/README.md

 There are several JavaScript frameworks built for reactive architectures, but they package a custom non-general purpose reactive library under the hood ([Cerebral](http://www.cerebraljs.com/), [MobX](https://github.com/mobxjs/mobx)), assume a non-React VirtualDOM ([Cycle.js](https://cycle.js.org/)), or require a high-level language which compiles down to JavaScript ([Elm](http://elm-lang.org/)).
 By [understanding these and other unidirectional architectures](http://staltz.com/unidirectional-user-interface-architectures.html), a simple set of RxJS/React utilities can be created to support recommended architecture patterns, which will be more future-friendly, adaptable, and maintainable than a custom or existing framework.
 These utilities could eventually be generalized to work with any reactive library or any virtual DOM library.

-## RxJS

-This document assumes a basic knowledge of RxJS.
-Read the [RxJS Overview](http://reactivex.io/rxjs/manual/overview.html) to be introduced to essential concepts.

-RxJS is used to control and transform data from one part of the application to another.
-Data flows from one observable to another in pipelines known as streams.
-(By convention, the name of a stream is postfixed with a `$` character, in order to assist code readability.)
-Data is typically sourced from either events that occur over time (represented by a [Subject](http://reactivex.io/rxjs/manual/overview.html#subject)) or values that change over time (represented by a [BehaviorSubject](http://reactivex.io/rxjs/manual/overview.html#behaviorsubject)).
-For example, birthday parties are events which may occur and repeat over time, while a person's age is information which changes over time.
-User interaction is a collection of observable events, while application state is a collection of observable values.

 ## Further reading

 - [*Glossary of Modern JavaScript Concepts: Part 1*](https://dzone.com/articles/glossary-of-modern-javascript-concepts-part-1), Feb 2017